Zeyneb N. Kaya

 Research.

-My work aims to advance our understanding of language models and their capabilities, and use that to improve them and push their limits in their fundamental challenges.
-I'm interested in robustness, data efficiency, and generalizability in distribution shifts, working in machine learning, algorithms, and statistics.
+My work aims to advance our understanding of AI and its capabilities, and use that to improve them and push their limits in their fundamental challenges.
+I'm interested in robustness, data/efficiency, and generalizability in distribution shifts, working in machine learning, statistics, and physics.

 Listed below are selected relevant publications.